-They Gunners are now made a 5/1 (6.0) chance by Paddy Power to claim the title in a season that, if the first seven fixtures are anything to go by, could produce the most open title race in many years.
+They Gunners are now made a 5/1 (6.0) chance by Paddy Power to claim the title in a season that, if the first seven fixtures are anything to go by, could be the most open title race in many years.

-Mesut Ozil's arrival at the Emirates has undoubtedly made a significant impact but the emergence of Olivier Giroud as the man who could go some way towards filling the goal scoring void left by Robin van Persie is just as encouraging, as is the form of Aaron Ramsey, who appears to be fulfilling the potential Arsene Wenger knew he had before that fateful afternoon at the Britannia Stadium in Feburary 2010.
+Mesut Ozil's arrival at the Emirates has undoubtedly made a significant impact but the emergence of Olivier Giroud as the man who could go some way towards filling the goal scoring void left by Robin van Persie is just as encouraging, as is the form of Aaron Ramsey who appears to be fulfilling the potential Arsene Wenger knew he had before that fateful afternoon at the Britannia Stadium in Feburary 2010.

 |Premier League Title

 |Odds from Paddy Power

 Punters appear to be shrugging off City's recent losses against Hull and Cardiff as blips rather than taking them as early indicators that the star-studded squad could struggle to justify a short price in a field that could contain several genuine title candidates.

 An injury hit Crystal Palace didn't disgrace themselves in defeat to Brendan Rodgers' rampant Liverpool side on Saturday afternoon but with 16 points from seven games the Anfield boss will be hoping his side can mount a serious title challenge for the first time since 2009.

 Luis Suarez appears to have made a seamless transition back into the first team and both he and strike partner Daniel Sturridge got their names on the score sheet in the 3-1 victory on Saturday.
 That result means the Merseyside club go into the international break level with the Gunners on points but they are priced at 7/1 (8.0) to win the title.